In the course of my #CrossBorderRail project I have learned a fair bit about how to use Interrail passes in a bunch of different countries.

 My Interrail app keeps crashing or losing my trips – what do I do?

-Hell knows.
-I have never been able to adequately solve this.
+This now seems to be less of a problem in 2025 than it was previously, but I have still never been able to adequately solve these app headaches.
 Putting your phone in flight mode can sometimes temporarily help.
 But make sure you keep your mobile pass code handy (it’s a 6-digit PNR code – something like 7H6TGE or 9IZ2WL) so as you can retrieve things if you have to.
+Also most train managers are now used to the Interrail app causing problems – keep calm and explain.
+And don’t pay a fine if the app fails you!

 Should I even use a digital Interrail pass at all then, and not just revert to paper?